- More than one in three private practice physicians report current burnout symptoms, often lasting a year or longer.

 Physician burnout in private practice is long-lasting and widespread, driven by documentation, admin burden, and emotional load—not a lack of resilience—and improves only when systems, workflows, and technology change.

 Burnout has become one of the biggest threats to the future of independent medicine.
-Physicians across private practices report rising mental, physical, and emotional strain that affects their confidence, their energy, and the way they move through each day.
+Tebra research reveals physicians across private practices are reporting rising mental, physical, and emotional strain that affects their confidence, their energy, and the way they move through each day.

 This article explores what the survey shows about burnout in private practices and includes the words of physicians who described how it affects their work.
 It offers a clearer look at the pressures behind this exhaustion and the changes that can help make daily work feel more manageable.